The Starborn Codex: Entry V

 They did not lay their dead before the Realms and ask for recompense.

-They closed their gates, reforged their wards, and denied access to any outside of their closest circles.
+Instead, they closed their gates, reforged their wards, and denied access to any outside of their very closest circles.

 Sky read calculation.

-Bloom read grief, rooted deeply enough to grow into something quite different.
+Bloom, listening first for injury rather than accusation, read grief – rooted deeply enough that it had every potential to grow into something quite different.

 The High Regent of Shadow’s instinct for discernment, on the other hand, prevented him from taking Ember’s actions at face value.